Policies and Procedures

 From time to time we will change the pricing on TM1Explorers.com, including the prices paid by existing customers.
 Obviously we will notify you of a price change before we make it though!

-All orders must be placed via credit card or internet payment system (like PayPal).
+All orders must be placed via credit card or internet payment system (like Stripe or PayPal).

 If you have questions or comments regarding ExploringTM1.com’s products, please email us at [email protected]

 Our lawyers made us include this section and we’re surprised you’re here reading it!
 But, it’s really important stuff so we’re glad you’re here.
 Please take the time to read this entire document.
 It could prevent you from hearing from our lawyers, or worse yet, from really nasty people, like prosecutors.

 We run this site so that people like you (and people you like) can use it for personal entertainment, information, education, communication, and cyber-gratification.
 So go ahead and browse around all you like.
 You can even download stuff from the site but only for non-commercial, personal use.
 If you do, though, you need to leave the copyright and other notices all over the stuff.
 They’re there for a really good reason.
 And don’t even think about distributing, modifying, transmitting, reusing, re-posting, or anything else with any of the stuff, including the text, code, images, audio, and video, for public or commercial purposes unless we give you written permission.